andre-c-andersen/pg-mcp/README.md

 Ask:
 > Write a query to find all orders from the past month with their customer details.

-### Analyze Table Structure
+### Understand Data Relationships

 Ask:
-> What indexes exist on the orders table and what columns do they cover?
+> What columns link the orders and customers tables?
+Show me a sample join query.

 ### Execute Data Queries